 Python is an interpreted, object-oriented, high-level programming language with easy to learn syntax that emphasizes readability.
 In fact, Python was designed for readability, with a syntax that is similar to a math-infused version of the English language.

 Python is an open source, cross-platform language, meaning it can be run on Mac, Windows, Linux, and Raspberry Pi.

-Apart from this, Python differs from other programming languages in a few ways, including using new lines to complete a command (as opposed to semicolon or parentheses) and whitespace to define the scope of loops, functions and classes (as opposed to the curly brackets used by in other languages)
+Apart from this, Python differs from other programming languages in a few ways, including using new lines to complete a command (as opposed to semicolon or parentheses) and whitespace to define the scope of loops, functions, and classes (as opposed to the curly brackets used in other languages)

 Developers love Python because it gives their productivity a huge boost.
 With no compilation step, the edit-test-debug cycle is incredibly fast.

 Debugging Python programs is straightforward: a bug or bad input won’t cause a segmentation fault.
 Instead, when the interpreter discovers an error, it raises an exception.
 When the program doesn't catch the exception, the interpreter prints a stack trace.
 A source level debugger allows inspection of local and global variables, evaluation of arbitrary expressions, setting breakpoints, stepping through the code a line at a time, and more.